ARCHER2-HPC/archer2-website/_posts/2020-07-03-ARCHER2-4-cabinets-ship.md

 categories: [news]
 ---

 Covid-19 has created significant challenges for the delivery of the new ARCHER2 system.
-It is therefore really exciting to see the first 4 cabinets of ARCHER2 pass factory acceptance and leave Cray/HPE’s factory in Chippewa Falls, Wisconsin to begin their journey to Edinburgh.
+It is therefore really exciting to see the first 4 cabinets of ARCHER2 leave Cray/HPE’s factory in Chippewa Falls, Wisconsin to begin their journey to Edinburgh.

 <img src="{{ site.baseurl }}/img/news/2020-07-02-ARCHER2-transit-padded.png" alt="ARCHER2 on board lorry" />